reliablyhq/documentation/docs/guides/ci-pipeline/jenkins/index.md

   file for any issues.

 The discover command will discover and surface suggestions where you might be able to avoid reliability problems.
-For further details see how [Reliably works][reliably-howitworks].

 ![Jenkins Execute Shell](./images/jenkins-execute-shell.png)